dotnet/docs-maui/docs/fundamentals/single-project.md

 ---
 title: "Target multiple platforms from .NET MAUI single project"
-description: "Learn about the .NET MAUI single project, which brings all the platform-specific experiences across Android, iOS, macOS, and Windows, into one shared project." ms.date: 04/19/2022
+description: "Learn about the .NET MAUI single project, which brings all the platform-specific experiences across Android, iOS, macOS, Tizen, and Windows, into one shared project." ms.date: 05/17/2022
 ---

 # Target multiple platforms from .NET MAUI single project